-- Recommendation Forms (3 required), please make sure the recommenders promptly complete the online form upon request.
+- Request Recommendation Forms (3 required), please make sure the recommenders complete the online forms promptly.
 References must be provided by a credentialed occupational therapist (OTR), a college educator, employer/supervisor or professional, preferably in a service related field.
 The MSOT recommendation process is integrated within the framework of the online application and submitted by via e-mail.

-- Every candidate offered a seat in the program must submit all official academic transcripts directly from each previously attended college/University to the Auerbach School of Occupational Therapy (Attn: Joe McCombs) 901 South Third Street Louisville, KY 40203
+- Every candidate offered a seat in the program must submit all official academic transcripts directly from each previously attended college/ University to the Auerbach School of Occupational Therapy (Attn: Joe McCombs) 901 South Third Street Louisville, KY 40203

-- Submit $30.00 application fee online with ASOT application submission.
+- Submit $30.00 application fee online with the MSOT application submission.

 Please review the msot-admissions-documents before applying.